matrix-org/matrix.org/content/blog/2026/02/2026-02-06-fosdem-wrap-up.md

 ## Elsewhere at FOSDEM

-Finally, Matrix was also on many lips, regularly cited as an example of what to do.
+Finally, Matrix was also on the lips of many, regularly cited as an example of what to do.
 For example, in [The Hidden Layer: Bringing Protocol Governance into Digital Policy](https://fosdem.org/2026/schedule/event/NCRJWM-protocol-governance-in-digital-policy/), Matrix was presented as an example of good governance.

 ![A picture where Tchap appears on slides](/blog/img/2026-02-06-fosdem-tchap.webp)